Balogun-Angel/site-unit2-project1-music-playlist-explorer-starter/README.md

   - [ x] The playlist grid view and playlist detail modal should update to display any changes (see Required Features, Criterion 1 & 2).
   - [ ] **VIDEO WALKTHROUGH SPECIAL INSTRUCTIONS:** For ease of grading, please show yourself:
     - [ ] Editing all of a playlist's features (name, creator, AND songs)
-    - [ ] Editing some of a playlist's features (name, creator, OR songs)
+    - [x ] Editing some of a playlist's features (name, creator, OR songs)

 - [ x] **Delete Playlists**
   - [ x] Add a delete button to each playlist tile within the grid view.